 Imagine galloping across an open field on an energetic horse, taking your hands off the reins and guiding him with just a shift of your leg and bodyweight.
 Next, imagine taking your bow and arrow, and—still at a full gallop—taking aim at a target.
+Now you have some idea of what it’s like to participate in mounted archery.

 The Sport of Mounted Archery